JPMorgan settles currency manipulation lawsuit in U.S.

 NEW YORK JPMorgan Chase & Co has become the first bank to settle a U.S. antitrust lawsuit in which investors accused 12 major banks of rigging prices in the $5 trillion-a-day foreign exchange market.

-The largest U.S. bank will pay about $100 million (66 million pounds), a person familiar with the matter said.
+The largest U.S. bank will pay about $100 million, a person familiar with the matter said.
 Lawyers for the bank and the investors said a settlement had been reached in a letter filed on Monday with the U.S. District Court in Manhattan.

-JPMorgan settled after mediation with Kenneth Feinberg, who also oversees a General Motors Co programme to compensate drivers whose vehicles had faulty ignition switches.
+JPMorgan settled after mediation with Kenneth Feinberg, who also oversees a General Motors Co program to compensate drivers whose vehicles had faulty ignition switches.

 Monday's settlement requires court approval, and settlement papers are expected to be filed with the court this month.